 But this is not the only conflict that proves that this chapter is not closed and there are still enough smoldering conflicts which could end up in forceful annexation and military intervention.

 More and more states feel threatened by China´s search to exert greater influence in Asia and South-East Asia.
 During the last years, an action-reaction-cycle in the South China Sea has increased tension in the region and deteriorated relations between China, its neighbouring countries and the US as an ally to some of the states.
 This issue might become an indicator if China´s rise will be peacefully by using established rules or if it uses the right of the stronger one.

 One country surged ahead and filed its case at UN´s Permanent Court of Arbitration: The Philippines.
 1 This would be the first time that international legal experts formally consider the validity of China’s territorial claims in the South China Sea.

 The dispute is about the Spratley Islands.
 The Spratly Islands are a chain of approximately 235 islands, isles, shoals, banks, atolls, cay and reefs of which have 148 been named.
 They are situated in the center of the South China Sea and have no permanent independent settlements, except birds and turtles.
 They are too small too sustain settlers, most of them are even below water mark, either constantly or during high tide.
 Claimants are Vietnam, China, Philippines, Malaysia, Brunei and Taiwan, from which all, with the exception of Brunei, have erected military garrisons on these islands.

 Whoever dominates the sea dominates world trade; … whoever dominates world trade … dominates the world….
-[6.
-Sun Yat-sen, Founder and president of the Republic of China]
+4

 There are various reasons for the awakened interest: